-Kara Seymour (Liv Anand Kaur), has been on a personal quest of self discovery, creative living and transformation for as long as she can remember.
+Liv Anand (Kara Seymour), has been on a personal quest of self discovery, creative living and transformation for as long as she can remember.

-LIV is Kara’s third yoga studio and the culmination of her life’s work thus far as an entrepreneur, yoga teacher, healer, and multi passionate creative being.
+LIV is her third yoga studio and the culmination of her life’s work thus far as an entrepreneur, yoga teacher, healer, and multi passionate creative being.

-Kara is beyond blessed to be opening up the doors to LIV in the beginning of the summer and welcoming in everyone who has a desire or curiosity to practice the ancient yogic science and technology of Kundalini Yoga and/or experience other incredible events that will take place at the studio.
+She is beyond blessed have opened up the doors to LIV and be welcoming in everyone who has a desire or curiosity to practice the ancient yogic science and technology of Kundalini Yoga and/or experience other incredible events that will take place at the studio.

 Dub Dietrich (Sat Raj Singh) was drawn to spirituality at a young age, as evidenced from a research paper he penned on “Transcendental Meditation” in 5 th grade.
 Since that “weird stuff” wasn’t what the “cool” kids were interested in, he pushed those thoughts away and went along with the popular flow.
 After years of struggling with whom he was and why he was on this planet, he found his answer.
 With much encouragement from his wife (a 17 year Kundalini practitioner and teacher), he finally gave in and sat down for a Kundalini meditation during a very stressful period in his life.